jupyter-book/myst-plugins/README.md

 Once a plugin reaches the stable level, we will create a release for it - it then becomes available through an url.
 All other levels require a download from this git repository.

+## Creating Releases

+We use GitHub releases to share plugins in a way that others can reference and use.

+Do do so, use the `src/release.py` script.
+It will print a `gh` command to generate a release for the plugin you specify.
+See the docstring of that script for usage information.

+**Note:** Release tags are named after the plugin (e.g., `github-issue-table`), not semantic versions.
+Future releases of the same plugin should update the existing release or use dated tags if versioning is needed.

 ## Gallery of plugins
 |name|functionalities|type|requirements|status|maintainer(s)|Embed link|
 |---|---|---|---|---|---|---|